After you have attended training sessions, you may like to take the next step into entering competitive obedience show.

 Here are our tips for ensuring you make the most of the day:

-• Arrive at the venue in plenty of time to find your bearings and book in
+- Arrive at the venue in plenty of time to find your bearings and book in

-• Keep an eye on the timings so you don't miss your class or running order
+- Keep an eye on the timings so you don't miss your class or running order

-• Look around the event - you will find that there is so much to discover and learn
+- Look around the event - you will find that there is so much to discover and learn

-• Always clean up after your dog
+- Always clean up after your dog

-• Always leave venues clean and tidy
+- Always leave venues clean and tidy

 In the ring

 The first thing to remember is to have fun with your dog.
 You will need to listen to the ring steward’s instructions but make sure you concentrate on your dog.
-Food is only allowed in the Introductory Class and can only be given where directed.
+Food is only allowed in the Introductory and Pre-Beginner Classes can only be given where directed.
 In all the other scheduled classes you are not allowed to take food or a toy in the ring.
 If you decide you would like to do a practice round in the ring you should ask the judge for permission, then you may take a toy in, but not food.
 If you do this, be aware of other dogs working in adjacent rings and try not to distract them.
 When your round is complete, reward your dog outside the ring, again being careful not to disturb others.
 When looking at your score, remember that judges mark differently, so look at what they thought you did well.
 Even if your dog did not do all you asked of him, try to see the positive things and know that you will both improve with practice.

-Next steps - competing in obedience
+Next steps - competing in competitive obedience

 So you've attended your first show and now you're a competitor.
-Learn more about competing in obedience.
+Learn more about competing in competitive obedience.